etsubdink-m/SBEKMS-Backend/SBEKMS_PRESENTATION.md

 2. Wait for graph to load (shows uploaded documents and their relationships)

 #### **Step 2: Explore Full Graph**

+Initially, the graph will be populated with Full graph mode.

 - **Action**: Select "Full Graph" mode
 - **Expected**: See all uploaded files as nodes connected to their semantic tags